 3. Keep Technology to a Minimum

 Bring what you’ll need for the flight, but don’t expect much tech time on the trip.
 You’ll have no safe space for carrying a dSLR on the bike and likely won’t have wi-fi on the barge.
 We did carry a compact waterproof camera – our Nikon Coolpix camera (which takes great pictures, even underwater!)- but primarily used our phones for pictures.

-We had a great time on this adventure and have booked another bike/barge trip for Germany in 2020.
-This time we’ll know to bring a waterproof jacket to our bike tour packing list!
+We had a great time on this adventure and have booked another bike/barge trip for Germany soon.
+This time we’ll know to add a waterproof jacket to our bike tour packing list!